 For the Short Attention Span Crowd: Big Power

 A lot of athletes are able to do their longer intervals (like those above) outdoors on the weekends, and struggle to stay engaged with those types of efforts indoors.
 For those athletes who need quickly-shifting intensities in order to help stay focused on the trainer, you still need to make sure the workout has a real training purpose beyond creating a puddle of sweat or leaving you too weak to climb the stairs from the basement.
 The workout below is exceedingly hard, but it’s also great for developing power at VO2 max.
-Why bother building high-end power in January?
+Why bother building high-end power this early?
 Because a rising tide lifts all ships, and when you lift the high end of your aerobic capacity it increases your capabilities at all lower intensity levels, too.

 3 sets of 5x :40/:20 Intervals (40 seconds max effort at 100+rpm, 20 seconds easy spinning, repeat for five 40-second efforts), 4minutes easy spinning recovery between sets.